Skip to content

 Wiring: ✓ Neutral

-This project was for a family of 3, with a helper and a dog, in a 5-room resale flat in Bishan.
+This project was for a family of 3, with a helper and a dog, 5-room resale flat in Bishan.
 Before this setup, they already had smart devices, but the experience was not truly smart.
 Different apps, cloud subscriptions, and internet dependency made daily control inconsistent and frustrating.

 The Challenge